powsybl/powsybl.github.io/docs/iidm/model/vscConverterStation.md

 The voltage setpoint is required if the voltage regulator is on.
 The reactive power setpoint is required if the voltage regulator is off.

+## Reactive Limits
+A set of reactive limits can be associated to a VSC converter station.
+All the reactive limits modelings available in the library are described [here](reactiveLimits.md).

 # Examples
 This example shows how to create a new VSC Converter Station in a network:
 ```java